rmrresearch/rmrresearch.github.io/docs/_pages/people.md

 {%include feature_row id="me" type="left" %}

+# Current Members

+None.
+We are actively recruiting graduate students.
+If you are interested please feel free to reach out.

 # Past Members

+## Postdoctoral Researchers

+None yet.

+## PhD Students

+None yet.

 ## Science Undergraduate Laboratory Internships (SULI)

+Ames National Laboratory is one of 17 Department of Energy (DOE) National Laboratories which participates in the [SULI](https://science.osti.gov/wdts/suli) program.
+The SULI program is a PAID internship which partners scientists at DOE with undergraduates majoring in STEM (science, technology, engineering, and math) fields in order to develop the student's research skills while contributing to actual state-of-the-art research.

 | Name             | Project                                 | Year |
 |------------------|-----------------------------------------|------|